katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_ShopSell.md

 #### standardBackOpacity () → {[Number](Number.html)}

-Returns the standard back opacity of the window; this is the opacity of the area behind the window's text content.
+Returns [Number](Number.md)city of the window; this is the opacity of the area behind the window's text content.
 Default is 192.
 <dl>
                 <dt>Inherited From:</dt>
                 <dd>